 Graphically, the results are shown in Figure 1.

-Clearly, participants benefited sufficiently from the overall program that included clinical education, mild exercise, and use of the Pulmonica to warrant more detailed study and analysis.
+Clearly, participants benefited sufficiently from the overall respiratory therapy program that included clinical education, mild exercise, and use of the Pulmonica to warrant more detailed study and analysis.
 If you are a researcher interested in conducting research on the Pulmonica Pulmonary Harmonica, please leave a comment on our website and we will contact you.

 The following qualitative findings were unanimous across study participants and are highly significant (p < .001).